airladon/FigureOne/scratch/trig2/script.md

 Therefore, the opposite over hypotenuse ratio is the sine function over 1, or just the sine function.

 So if the sine of an angle is *opposite* the angle, and our horizontal side is opposite the complementary angle, then we can say the horiztonal side is the *sine of the complementary angle of theta*.
 Therefore, we call this side the complementary sine, the cosine or just cos for short.
-Relative to theta, the ratio of the adjacent side over the hypotenuse is then the cosine function.
+Relative to theta, the ratio of the adjacent side over the hypotenuse is then this cosine or cos function.

 Ok, we've named our first two trigonometric functions by using a right angle triangle with side length one, and then naming the other two sides.